Skip to Content

 Top

-Divorce Attorneys Serving Manhattan & All Surrounding Areas in New York City
+Experienced Divorce Attorneys Serving Manhattan & Surrounding Areas

 Approximately 50% of all marriages, including 41% of all first marriages, will end in divorce.
 However, only a few spouses are prepared for the legal steps to start and finalize a divorce.
 This lack of information and preparation can make for headaches and problems as a divorce nears and then progresses.